Abdessami' Abdelhaï

-Abdessami' Abdelhaï is an Algerian journalist who has been held without trial since 18 August 2013.
+Abdessami' Abdelhaï is an Algerian journalist who was held without trial from 18 August 2013 to 21 September 2015, when he was released on provisional liberty pending trial.
+He was sentenced to three years' imprisonment in 2020.

 Career

 At the time of his arrest, Abdelhaï worked for a regional radio station in Tébessa, 600 km east of Algiers, and was the local correspondent of the Arabic-language daily Jaridati.

 Arrest

 He was arrested on 18 August 2013 for allegedly helping Jaridati editor Hicham Aboud to flee the country to escape prosecution.
-Aboud had been charged with “endangering national security, territorial integrity and the proper functioning of national institutions” because he talked with the international media about President Bouteflika’s health.
+Aboud had been charged with "endangering national security, territorial integrity and the proper functioning of national institutions" because he talked with the international media about President Bouteflika's health.

 After fleeing the country, Aboud was additionally charged with leaving the country illegally.
 In May 2013, in response to Aboud's actions, Algerian officials seized the latest issues of Jaridati and another newspaper edited by Aboud, Monjournal, which is published in French.
 Four months later, both publications were closed.
 Aboud maintained that he had left Algeria legally on 10 August 2013.